PierreSylvain/clean-code-php/README.md

 As stated famously in [*Design Patterns*](https://en.wikipedia.org/wiki/Design_Patterns) by the Gang of Four, you should prefer composition over inheritance where you can.
-There are lots of good reasons to use inheritance and lots of good reasons to use composition.
+There are lots of Bon reasons to use inheritance and lots of Bon reasons to use composition.
 The main point for this maxim is that if your mind instinctively goes for inheritance, try to think if composition could model your problem better.
 In some cases it can.